billynewport/datasurface/README.md

 The goal of this project are:

 * introduce a new concept, the ecosystem broker which arbitrates between the data actors and the catalog of available data platform products to meet the data actors needs
-* is to raise the abstration level for the actors using data in an enterprise
+* is to raise the abstration level for the actors using data in an enterprise.
+Actors can simply state their intentions and the ecosystem figures how best to achieve the collective goals of all actors using data in the enterprise.
+Using data means moving data from where it's produced to where its consumed.
+It's likely this will always be the case as it's unlikely a single database technology will ever handle ALL data use cases.
 * to turn data pipelines in to a commodity product which allows an ecosystem to continuously choose the best product for a consumer use case over time automatically
 * data pipelines become a second order technology which data actors do not need to be concerned with.
 Previously, data pipelines were a first order technology which data actors worked directly with.
 * introduce a new concept, the ecosystem broker which arbitrates between the data actors and the catalog of available data platform products to meet the data actors needs